lyndon025/playtested/src/content/article/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review.md

 ---
-title: "Explore this massive open world 2D RPG at your own pace | Kandria - Review"
+author: lyndonguitar
+category: Review
-description: "Kandria is a newly released hack and slash open world adventure game that you might say has rather simple pixel graphics, but fret not, underneath that surface level simplicity is a complex and expansive open world RPG game that will surely captivate you for hours on end."
+description: Kandria is a newly released hack and slash open world adventure game that you might say has rather simple pixel graphics, but fret not, underneath that surface level simplicity is a complex and expansive open world RPG game that will surely captivate you for hours on end.
+featured: false
 pubDate: 2023-01-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "kandria-(pc)"]
+tags:
-featured: false
+- taptap
+- kandria-(pc)
-thumb: "/images/reviews/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-0.avif"
+thumb: /images/reviews/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-0.avif
+title: Explore this massive open world 2D RPG at your own pace | Kandria - Review
 ---

 <div class="gallery">